thatomoloantoa/thatomoloantoa/README.md

 ## 👨‍💻 Hi there, I'm Thato Moloantoa

 Welcome to my GitHub profile!
-I'm passionate about technology, innovation, and using AI to solve real-world problems.

 ---

 ### 🚀 About Me
-- 🌐 **AI & Web Developer**
 - 🎓 IT Management NQF 6 graduate from IIE Rosebank College
-- 💼 Currently an **IT Support Intern at CAPACITI**, building AI-powered solutions
+- 💼 Currently an **IT Support Candidate at CAPACITI**, building AI-powered solutions
 - 🌍 Based in South Africa 🇿🇦
 - 💡 Passionate about building intelligent tools that solve real-world problems
+- 🌐 Expanding my developing skills with FNB App Academy

 ---